William Froude: Biography

-Froude was born at Dartington, Devon, England, the son of Robert Froude, Archdeacon of Totnes and was educated at Westminster School and Oriel College, Oxford, graduating with a first in mathematics in 1832.
+Froude was born at Dartington, Devon, England, the son of Robert Froude, Archdeacon of Totnes, and was educated at Westminster School and Oriel College, Oxford, graduating with a first in mathematics in 1832.

-His first employment was as a surveyor on the South Eastern Railway which, in 1837, led to Brunel giving him responsibility for the construction of a section of the Bristol and Exeter Railway.
+His first employment was as a surveyor on the South Eastern Railway, which, in 1837, led to Isambard Kingdom Brunel giving him responsibility for the construction of a section of the Bristol & Exeter Railway.
 It was here that he developed his empirical method of setting out track transition curves and introduced an alternative design to the helicoidal skew arch bridge at Rewe and Cowley Bridge Junction, near Exeter.
 During this period he lived in Cullompton and was Vicar's Warden at St Andrew's Church from 1842 to 1844.
-He organised, and paid a large amount to the rebuilding of the chancel and other restoration work.
-He also offered to pay to restore the nave if local people would pay 10% of the cost but this offer was refused.
+He organised and paid a large amount for the rebuilding of the chancel and other restoration work.
+He also offered to pay to restore the nave if local people would pay 10% of the cost, but this offer was refused.
 On completion of the Bristol to Exeter line in 1844 he left the town.

-At Brunel's invitation Froude turned his attention to the stability of ships in a seaway and his 1861 paper to the Institution of Naval Architects became influential in ship design.
+At Brunel's invitation, Froude turned his attention to the stability of ships in a seaway, and his 1861 paper to the Institution of Naval Architects became influential in ship design.
 This led to a commission to identify the most efficient hull shape, which he was able to fulfil by reference to scale models: he established a formula (now known as the Froude number) by which the results of small-scale tests could be used to predict the behaviour of full-sized hulls.
-He built a sequence of 3, 6 and (shown in the picture) 12 foot scale models and used them in towing trials to establish resistance and scaling laws.
+He built a sequence of 3, 6, and (shown in the picture) 12-foot scale models and used them in towing trials to establish resistance and scaling laws.

 William Froude (left) and one of his staff with the first naval test tank (1872).

-His experiments were vindicated in full-scale trials conducted by the Admiralty and as a result the first ship test tank was built, at public expense, at his home in Torquay.
+His experiments were vindicated in full-scale trials conducted by the Admiralty, and as a result, the first ship test tank was built, at public expense, at his home in Torquay.
 Here he was able to combine mathematical expertise with practical experimentation to such good effect that his methods are still followed today.